Academic Standing Requirements

 *This is for Engineering owned courses only.
 For students taking courses outside of Engineering (Example: PSOM, Wharton), you would need to work with the instructor and that school registrar’s office for retake policy information.
 Biology (BIOL) does not allow “unofficial audits” for a retake of a course.

-Please note: that students involved in academic integrity issues with the Center for Community Standards and Accountability (CSA) (formerly know as the Office of Student Conduct, OSC) for the course in question, will not be allowed to withdraw from the original term’s course (#3) and that grade will remain on the transcript.
-If not a required course for the degree (taken as an elective) it is at the instructor’s discretion to not allow the student to take the course again if academic integrity was involved.
+Please note: If a student is involved in academic integrity issues with the Center for Community Standards and Accountability (CSA) (formerly know as the Office of Student Conduct, OSC) for the course in question, it is at the instructor’s discretion to not allow the student to take the course again.
+These cases will be discussed with The Office of Academic Services, instructor(s), Associate Dean, and student, on a case by case basis.

 • The mark of “S” is used to indicate satisfactory performance and the mark of “U” is used to indicate unsatisfactory performance in EAS 8970/EAS 8980: Curricular Practical Training (CPT); EAS 8950: Academic Field Study; Ph.D. dissertation research (9990); EAS 8960: Master’s Professional Development; and if applicable to the program, Ph.D. teaching practicum (8950).